Paramount Theatre Building (Palm Beach, Florida): History

 It was designed in the Moorish Revival and Spanish Colonial Revival styles by Joseph Urban in 1926.
 Urban also designed the nearby Mar-a-Lago and the Palm Beach Bath and Tennis Club.

 By contrast to the Ziegfeld Theatre (1927), which Urban designed to bathe the audience in warmth and a general atmosphere of colorful gaiety, the Paramount Theatre employs simple lines and a cool, leisured palette of silver and green.
 "The theatre," Urban explained, "is not an escape from the life around, but a part of it, fitting into the rhythm of the community.
 The architecture of the Paramount Theatre … is accordingly simple, spacious, Southern."

 On December 12, 1973, it was added to the U.S. National Register of Historic Places.

 Church

 The Paramount Theatre Building now houses the Paramount Church, a non-denominational Christian church in Palm Beach.
 The Senior Pastor and Founder of Paramount Church is Rev. Dwight Stevens.
-The church sold the building in March 2021 to Woerners.
+The church sold the building in March 2021 to Woerner Holdings.
+Currently it serves as a high end shopping center for Palm Beach locals.